Kyome22/SpiceKey/README.md

 # SpiceKey
-Global Shortcuts for macOS written by Swift.
+Global Shortcuts for macOS written in Swift.

 ## Installation